blepore/AzureNotes/CreateOwnLaasoCluster.md

  - Request User be added as Reader to Geneva certificate Key Vault
  - Request Geneva certificate name from LaaSO team
  - Verify that Images are being replicated to appropriate region
+ - Request Quota increase (if necessary)
+ 	- LaaSO clusters use D32s_v3 VMs.
+Each VM provides ~3.8TB of raw storage capacity and ~768MB/s of throughput (max).
+You should request enough quota to build a cluster based on those specs (Rough estimates of required number of VMs are below in the "Create cluster config file" section)

 ## Procedure
 ### Create jumpbox